w3nl/typeorm/DEVELOPER.md

 describe.only('your describe test', ....)
 ```

-Alternatively, you can use the `--grep` flag to pass a regex to `gulp-mocha`.
+Alternatively, you can use the `--grep` flag to pass a regex to `mocha`.
 Only the tests that have `describe`/`it` statements that match the regex will be run.
 For example:

 ```shell
 npm test -- --grep="github issues > #363"